redystum/redystum/README.md

 - 👋 Hi, I’m Rúben Alves <br>

 I am a python fanatic, most of my work is in py, but soon new languages will appear here on github <br>
-I am Portugueseand and I am studying computer science in Colegio São Miguel, Fátima
+I am Portugueseand and I am studying computer science in Colegio São Miguel, where I am learning:
+- C
+- Html, Css, Php, MySql
+- JavaScript
+- Java

 <br>